angusdowling/angusdowli.ng/src/content/notes/on-confidence.md

 Confidence is a critical concept at the root of every action we take.
 When we speak up in a meeting, apply for a job, share an idea, or even do something as mundane as making our morning coffee, confidence is quietly helping us navigate those decisions.

 Confidence is something we only really notice when we lack it.
 When confidence is missing, things can start to feel insurmountable.
 You second-guess yourself.
 You hesitate.
+But what exactly is it that's missing?

-Given this, you could define confidence as having evidence that you can rely on yourself.
+I think of confidence as having evidence that you can rely on yourself.

 For simple things, that evidence is easy to build.
 When you eat your cereal, you’re confident the next spoonful will make it to your mouth.
 You don’t sit there in fear that it will be projectiled across the room (at least, I hope so!).
 That confidence comes from repetition.
 Each successfully eaten spoonful reinforces the expectation that the next one will go just as smoothly.